-While the focus on diversity, equity, and belonging in the workplace has gained more attention in recent years, it is not a new concept.
+While the focus on diversity, equity, inclusion, and belonging in the workplace has gained more attention in recent years, it is not a new concept.
 DEIB, as it’s often abbreviated, has been around for as long as people have been working together.
 It’s only in more recent years that the concept has become formalized, studied, and tied to company goals and success metrics.

 Common doesn’t always mean well-understood or well-executed, however.

 Many companies are still struggling to make employees feel they belong authentically.
-During the Great Resignation of 2021, McKinsey found that over half of employees across Australia, Canada, Singapore, the United Kingdom, and the United States who quit their job during this time did so because they didn’t feel a sense of belonging at work.
+During the Great Resignation of 2021, McKinsey found that over half of employees across Australia, Canada, Singapore, the United Kingdom, and the United States who quit their jobs during this time did so because they didn’t feel a sense of belonging at work.

 Now add in a heavy dose of Quiet Quitting, which was identified as a trend in 2022 and persists to this date.
-Gallup reported 50% or more of US workers were mentally and emotionally checking out.
+Gallup reported that 50% or more of US workers were mentally and emotionally checking out.

 The lack of workplace belonging results in high employee turnover and pervasive hidden costs that come part and parcel with employee disengagement.
 It all comes down to how you build and promote Diversity, Equity, Inclusion, and Belonging (DEIB) in the workplace.